agrilens/docs/README.md

 ## Quick Start

-[Instructions for setting up and running the project locally]
+[Instructions for setting up and running the project locally once we have code]

 ## Project Overview